agda/agda/doc/user-manual/language/generalization-of-declared-variables.lagda.rst

 The following rules are used to place generalized variables:

-- Generalized variables are placed at the front of the type signature or telescope.
+- Generalized variables are placed at the front of the type signature or :ref:`telescope<telescopes>`.
-- Type signatures appearing inside other type signatures, for instance in let bindings or dependent function arguments are not generalized.
+- Type signatures appearing inside other type signatures, for instance in :ref:`let bindings<let-expressions>` or dependent function arguments are not generalized.
 Instead any generalizable variables in such types are generalized over in the parent signature.
-- Variables mentioned eariler are placed before variables mentioned later, where nested variables count as being mentioned together with their parent.
+- Variables mentioned earlier are placed before variables mentioned later, where nested variables count as being mentioned together with their parent.

 .. note::